 "I believe hearing those is my department, Jim."
 Old Spock was deftly prying her out of Jim's arms with the dignity only a Vulcan could show in such situations.

-"I did not say you could step into that role."
+"I didn't say you could step into that role."
 She glared at him.

-"Yeah, kiddo, this is your future.
+"Yeah, kiddo, acting like a possessive jerk is your future.
 Read it and weep," she said, as older Spock inexorably moved her to the end of the bar.
 "I was having fun with my friends."

 "Would you rather be with them?"
 He cocked an eyebrow at her.
 "I just acted in a manner extremely unbecoming a Vulcan.
 Does that not please you?"

 She had to admit it sort of did.
 "Mayyyyy-be."

 "And I am prepared to buy you expensive liquor."

 "That'll win you points."